 Though Jorginho has not always been popular at Stamford Bridge – and was reported to be hovering around the exit door during the Frank Lampard era – he has been brilliant at times for Chelsea.

 His passing provides guile and control to the midfield and both Maurizio Sarri and Thomas Tuchel have trusted the Brazil-born Italy international fully and completely.

-Over the past three seasons, Chelsea have won two trophies – the Europa League in 2019 and the Champions League in 2021.
+Over the past four seasons, Chelsea have won two major trophies – the Europa League in 2019 and the Champions League in 2021.
 It is not a fluke that Jorginho has been instrumental in both finals.

 In an interview with the Telegraph in 2021, he said: “Have I had bad days?
 Of course.
 We all have.
 I have never doubted myself, though, because I knew how hard I worked.